mrassell/homemade-neural-network/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before you begin, ensure you have the following :
 - Python 3.x
 - pip (Python package installer)